OpenChemistry/tomvizdocs/docs/operator.md

 ### Creating Operator Results and Child Data Sets

-In the operator Python code, results and child data sets are set in a dictionary returned by the `transform_scalars` function.
+In the operator Python code, results and child data sets are set in a dictionary returned by the `transform` function.
 This dictionary consists of key/value pairs where the name is the `name` value of the result or child dataset and the value is the result or child data object.
-Results and child data objects are VTK objects created in the Python operator code.
+Results and child data objects are datasets created in the Python operator code.
 See `ConnectedComponents.py` for an example of how to return both a result and child dataset.